schlueter/reverse-polish-calculator/README.md

 ## Building a deployable application

-To build the application, `npm run build` may be run.
-This will use broccoli to build the application to the *build* folder.
+To build the application for development, `npm run build` .
+This will use broccoli to build the application to the *build* folder for inspection during development.

+For a production quality build, use `npm run build-dist`.
+This will build a fully uglified version of the application into *dist/*.
 The contents of that folder may then be served as static web content to serve the application.

 ## Tests